freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 #### What is a Pull Request?

 A pull request (PR) is a method of submitting proposed changes to a GitHub repository.
-You will make changes to copies of the files which make up Food-for-Good in a personal fork, then apply to have them accepted by Food-for-Good proper.
+You will make changes to copies of the files which make up Pantry-for-Good in a personal fork, then apply to have them accepted by Pantry-for-Good proper.

 #### Important: ALWAYS EDIT ON A BRANCH